List of unproduced DC Comics projects: Untitled Black Adam sequel

-After the release of Shazam! spin-off Black Adam in October 2022, Dwayne Johnson confirmed future plans for Black Adam to fight Superman in the DC Extended Universe, and reaffirmed plans for the character to crossover with Shazam.
+After the release of Shazam! spin-off Black Adam in October 2022, Dwayne Johnson confirmed plans for Black Adam to fight Superman in the DC Extended Universe, and reaffirmed plans for the character to crossover with Shazam.
 Producers Hiram Garcia and Beau Flynn planned a fast-track production on the project.
 Due to the critical and commercial failure of the film, the plans for the sequel were cancelled due to the plans for the new DC film universe under James Gunn and Peter Safran.
-Johnson said that both DC Studios and his production company Seven Bucks Productions will continue to collaborate on future plans for Black Adam.
+Johnson said that both DC Studios and his production company Seven Bucks Productions will continue to collaborate on plans for Black Adam.

 Wonder Twins

 Wonder Twins: Powers Activate animated series

-Kat Hudson, lead designer on DC Super Hero Girls and other projects, developed a pitch for animated series based on the Wonder Twins.
+Kat Hudson, lead designer on DC Super Hero Girls and other projects, developed a pitch for an animated series based on the Wonder Twins.
 Despite the full pitch, the project ultimately did not come to fruition.

 DCEU Wonder Twins film

-In February 2022, a film centered around Zan and Jayne / the Wonder Twins entered development for HBO Max.
+In February 2022, a film centered around Zan and Jayna / the Wonder Twins entered development for HBO Max.
 Adam Sztykiel was slated to make his directorial debut and write the screenplay, with Marty Bowen and Wyck Godfrey serving as producers.
 By April, KJ Apa and Isabel May were cast in the lead roles of Zan and Jayna, respectively.
-Principal photography was scheduled to commence in Atlanta, Georgia in July, but the project was canceled in May following WarnerMedia's merge with Discovery Inc. and the creation of Warner Bros.
+Principal photography was scheduled to commence in Atlanta, Georgia in July, but the project was canceled in May following WarnerMedia's merger with Discovery Inc. and the creation of Warner Bros.
 Discovery.
 The CEO of the newly formed conglomerate, David Zaslav, felt that the film's estimated $75 million-plus budget would not bolster enough of a return as a straight-to-streaming release.
 Additionally, his directive mandate is that DC Films will first focus on theatrical releases, with internal criticism being that the project was conceived in a style deemed "too niche".